-Receiving a disclosure of sexual violence can be hard.
-We are here to help.
+Receiving a disclosure of sexual or gender-based violence can be difficult.
+We can talk you through it.

-One line every survivor of sexual violence needs to hear is "I believe you."
-Having a positive response like "it's not your fault and when you're ready, I'm here to support you" is the most important thing a survivor can hear.
+“I believe you” is one line every survivor of sexual and gender-based violence needs to hear.
+The most important thing for you to say and a survivor to hear is a positive message, such as, “It’s not your fault and when you’re ready, I’m here to support you.”

 Receiving a positive first response has proven to be fundamental to a survivor’s next steps.
 It can increase their ability and desire to seek emotional, medical, and reporting support.
 Receiving a negative first response can shut a survivor down, significantly decreasing the chances that they will reach out for further support.

 Through a trauma informed approach, the University of Calgary has developed downloadable resources for supporters and survivors of sexual and gender-based violence, including self-care colouring books and informative postcards.